Rumeysakeskin/Turkish-Text-to-Speech/README.md

 - [Inference](#Inference)

 ### Setup
+This repository contains a [Dockerfile](https://github.com/Rumeysakeskin/text2speech/blob/main/docker/Dockerfile) that extends the PyTorch 21.02-py3 NGC container and encapsulates some dependencies.

-Choose a PyTorch container from [NVIDIA PyTorch Container Versions](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-22-11.html#rel-22-11) and create a Dockerfile as following:
+To create your own container, choose a PyTorch container from [NVIDIA PyTorch Container Versions](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-22-11.html#rel-22-11) and create a Dockerfile as following format:
 ```
 FROM nvcr.io/nvidia/pytorch:21.02-py3
 WORKDIR /path/to/working/directory/text2speech/